Monaghan pianist says topping charts has turned his life ‘upside down’

 His most recent release is Eyrie, which he worked on with Swedish composer Peter Sandberg.

-Duffy said it felt “crazy” that Sandberg, who can be heard in the soundtrack to Netlflix’s Stranger Things, would want to collaborate with him.
+Duffy said it felt “crazy” that Sandberg, who can be heard in the soundtrack to Netflix’s Stranger Things, would want to collaborate with him.

 Looking forward to the new year, Duffy said he is working on his debut album and hopes to travel to some of the many parts of the world where his audience has grown.